heat-tools/hot/README.md

                         separated by a semicolon.
 The parameters specified here will override anything defined in the tests.
                         (default: -)
+  --insecure            Same as to -k flag with curl, do not strictly validate
+                        SSL certificates. (default: False)
 ```
 As a note, if you have spaces, commas, or other special characters, put the
 test name in double quotes, and each string will be interpreted individually.